wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 2.4.1 =
+* Fixed a problem where search term highlighting was changing terms to lowercase.
+* Fixed a problem with highlighting breaking stuff in shortcodes.
+* Made some changes to the admin interface - there's more to come here, as the admin page is a bit of a mess right now.

 = 2.4 =
 * Highlighting post content won't highlight inside HTML tags anymore.